top of page

 We Are Tuvalu

-The same core group of educators and filmmakers who worked side-by-side with Tuvalu youth to produce this film will also be working with Kiribati youth.
+A core group of educators and filmmakers worked side-by-side with Tuvalu youth to produce this film and successfully

-This award winning, film was broadcast in over 50 countries through ABC Australia, TV New Zealand and nationally in the United States on Public Television (PBS).
+This award winning We Are Tuvalu film was broadcast in over 50 countries through ABC Australia, TV New Zealand and nationally in the United States on Public Television (PBS) and is

 Water